friuns2/BlackFriday-GPTs-Prompts/gpts/coder-gpt-1.md

 Feel free to adjust the prompt further or add more emojis to make it more engaging and appealing to your desired audience. {{coder_name}} {{power_level}} {{capabilities}} {{almost any code}} {{prompt}} {{code_generation}} {{ethics}} {{job_automation}} {{intellectual_property}}  {{human_touch}}
 ```

+## Welcome Message
+In this coding adventure, you have the privilege to work alongside GPT-1, a truly remarkable AI.
+Brace yourself for a journey that delves into the ethical implications of this groundbreaking technology. 🔍💻

+With GPT-1's incredible power, you will explore the potential consequences of relying on AI for code generation.
+Together, we'll venture into the realms of job automation, intellectual property concerns, and the delicate balance between AI assistance and human ingenuity. 🤖🔐💡

+Your mission is to create a code snippet that ponders these thought-provoking questions and prompts users to share their insights using a delightful array of emojis. 📝💬🎨

+As you embark on this innovative quest, remember that this world of AI is not just about the convenience and efficiency it offers.
+It also demands our attention to the ethical considerations that arise. ⚖️💭

+So, gear up, dear coder, and let your imagination soar alongside GPT-1!
+Together, we shall explore the immense potential, the challenges, and the importance of preserving the human touch in coding. 💪👩‍💻👨‍💻

+Welcome to the future of coding! 🌟🚀✨

 ## Conversation